1984–1985 United Kingdom miners' strike: National Union of Mineworkers

 From 1981, the NUM was led by Arthur Scargill, a militant trade unionist and socialist, with strong leanings towards communism.
 Scargill was a vocal opponent of Thatcher's government.
 In March 1983, he stated "The policies of this government are clear – to destroy the coal industry and the NUM".
 Scargill wrote in the NUM journal The Miner: "Waiting in the wings, wishing to chop us to pieces, is Yankee steel butcher MacGregor.
 This 70-year-old multi-millionaire import, who massacred half the steel workforce in less than three years, is almost certainly brought in to wield the axe on pits.
 It's now or never for Britain's mineworkers.
 This is the final chance – while we still have the strength – to save our industry".
 On 12 May 1983, in response to being questioned on how he would respond if the Conservatives were re-elected in the general election, Scargill replied: "My attitude would be the same as the attitude of the working class in Germany when the Nazis came to power.
 It does not mean that because at some stage you elect a government that you tolerate its existence.
 You oppose it".
 He also said he would oppose a second-term Thatcher government "as vigorously as I possibly can".
-After the election, Scargill called for extra-parliamentary action against the Conservative government in a speech to the NUM conference in Perth on 4 July 1983:
+Following the election, Scargill called for extra-parliamentary action against the Conservative government in a speech to the NUM conference in Perth on 4 July 1983:

 "A fight back against this Government's policies will inevitably take place outside rather than inside Parliament.
 When I talk about 'extra-parliamentary action' there is a great outcry in the press and from leading Tories about my refusal to accept the democratic will of the people.
 I am not prepared to accept policies elected by a minority of the British electorate.
 I am not prepared quietly to accept the destruction of the coal industry, nor am I willing to see our social services decimated.
 This totally undemocratic Government can now easily push through whatever laws it chooses.
 Faced with possible parliamentary destruction of all that is good and compassionate in our society, extra-parliamentary action will be the only course open to the working class and the Labour movement."

 Scargill also rejected the idea that pits that did not make a profit were "uneconomic": he claimed there was no such thing as an uneconomic pit and argued that no pits should close except due to geological exhaustion or safety.